 This workbook is divided into 8 sections.
 Each section includes 8 teaching activities.
-A helpful CD with reproducible handouts is also included with this set.
-Recommended for children grades K through 6.

 Use this fun game to teach regulation skills and to generalize new skills in the home or classroom.
 Players move through the Feelings, Stop, Relax, and Think sections of the game board collecting chips along the way.
 The player with the most chips wins the game.